morningstar02/AllCanFarm-privacypolicy/PrivacyPolicy-AllCanFarm.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at AllCanFarm unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Non-continuous location, location.
-The information that we request will be retained by us and used as described in this privacy policy.
+Information Collected while Using the Application While using Our Application, in order to provide features of Our Application, We may collect, with Your prior permission:

+Certain personally identifiable information i.e. First Name & Last Name

+Information regarding your location

+Pictures and other information from your photo library

+We use this information to provide features of Our Service, to improve and customize Our Service.
+The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.

 The app does use third party services that may collect information used to identify you.